dhadkara/AWSCerts-prep/database.md

 __Memcached__ - do not support multi AZ.
 Good choice if your db is read heavy and not prone to lot of changes __Redis__ - supports master/slave replication and multi AZ. saves data in key/value.
 Good choice if db feeling stress if mgmt keep running OLAP transactions on it.

+__ElastiCache as Session Store__
+Using the default provider, your ELB must send every request from a specific user to the same web server.
+This is known as sticky sessions and greatly limits your elasticity.
+First, the ELB cannot distribute traffic evenly, often sending a disproportionate amount of traffic to one server.
+Second, Auto Scaling cannot terminate web servers without losing some user’s session state.

+By moving the session state to a central location, all the web servers can share a single copy of session state.
+This allows the ELB to send requests to any web server, better distributing load across all the web servers.
+In addition, Auto Scaling can terminate individual web servers without losing session state information.

 ![Memcache vs Redis](images/mem-redis.png)